kura/blackhole/README.rst

 Configuration options can be passed via the command line as below:

   --host=IP									IP address to bind go [default: 0.0.0.0] --port=PORT								Port to listen for connections on [default: 25] --pid=FILE								File to write process information to [default: /tmp/blackhole.pid] --log=FILE								File to write logs to (not very verbose) [default: /tmp/blackhole.log] --user=USER								User to drop privs to during run time. [default: blackhole] --group=GROUP							Group to drop privs to during run time. [default: blackhole] --mode=MODE								Mode to run blackhole in (accept, bounce, random, unavailable, offline) [default: accept] - see MODES section
+  --ssl=True/False					Enabled/Disable SSL.
+Requires SSL compiled in to Python and OpenSSL --ssl_port=PORT						Port to listen for SSL enabled connections [default: 465] --ssl_key=PATH						X509 SSL keyfile
+  --ssl_cert=PATH						X509 SSL certificate file
+  --ssl_ca_certs_dir=PATH		Path to your operating system's repository of certificates authorities [default: /etc/ssl/certs]

 You can also specify the `--conf` option to load configuration